Jump to topic

 Consequences of a DUI on Your Record

-Aside from the immediate consequences, such as fines and jail time, there are longer-term consequences of having a DUI on your record.
+Aside from the immediate consequences such as law enforcement issues, fines, and jail time, there are longer-term consequences of having a DUI on your record.
 These include:

 - License suspension